course-details-portlet

 The candidate

-• can analyze and critically assess discipline related, professional and research ethical issues that impact the research work and field.
+• can analyze and critically assess discipline related, professional, and research ethical issues that impact the research work and field.

 Learning methods and activities

-Project work, independent study, supervision and gatherings/seminars constitute the central learning activities for the master’s thesis.
+Project work, independent study, supervision, and gatherings/seminars constitute the central learning activities for the master’s thesis.

 Project work and independent study are essential parts of the thesis, and students are expected to work independently to deepen their understanding of relevant theory, methodology, and project planning.

 Supervision is a mandatory and important component, ensuring that students receive necessary support throughout the process and quality assurance in data collection and processing.
+The student is responsible for maintaining contact, requesting meetings, and agreeing on the agenda with the supervisor.

 Obligatory activities